 - Interview with the Admissions Committee during the spring semester of their sophomore year.

-Applicants will be notified of their admissions status by May 1.
 Applicants will either be granted provisional early acceptance into the 3+1 Program or be advised to re-apply through the traditional admissions cycle.
 Interested students should schedule a meeting with their college Pre-Health Advisor or with OSU-COM as early as possible to learn more about entry into the 3+1 Program.